Data Processing Agreement (DPA)

 Data Subjects Your end-users; your authorized personnel.

-Data Processed Wallet addresses, exchange account data, token balances, blockchain transaction records, NFT ownership data, and technical metadata (e.g. IP addresses, API Keys, session data).
+Data Processed Wallet addresses, Exchange account data, token balances, blockchain transaction records, NFT ownership data, and technical metadata (e.g. IP addresses, API Keys, session data), as retrieved from Exchanges on the Client’s behalf.

 Legal Basis Your instructions as Data Controller, pursuant to the Terms of Service and this DPA.